-Performance Feedback Frequently Asked Questions for C&T Staff
+Performance Management Frequently Asked Questions for C&T Staff

 The “Performance Feedback and Joint Objective Setting Task Force” jointly created the performance feedback process and the forms and tools it includes.
 The Task Force was formed as a Best Practices initiative and included representatives from Local 34 leadership and University management.
 The Task Force benchmarked the performance feedback processes at other similar Universities and made recommendations to the Best Practices Initiative Steering Committee and the Policy Board which reviewed and accepted the proposed process, forms, and tools.